awsdocs/AWS-Kinesis-Video-Documentation/doc_source/API_CreateStream.md

 The stream is currently not available for this operation\.
 HTTP Status Code: 400

+ **TagsPerResourceExceededLimitException**
+You have exceeded the limit of tags that you can associate with the resource\.
+Kinesis video streams support up to 50 tags\.
+HTTP Status Code: 400

 ## See Also<a name="API_CreateStream_SeeAlso"></a>

 For more information about using this API in one of the language\-specific AWS SDKs, see the following: